Sport in Portsmouth

 Sport and fitness facilities

-- A gym with free weights, functional equipment, resistance machines and cardio machines
+- A 125-station gym with free weights, functional equipment, resistance machines and cardio machines

 - A sports centre with cardio and multi-use studio spaces, boxing bags, treadmills and free weights

-- Over 70 fitness classes per week in term time, plus courses and workshops.
-All led by our skilled fitness staff
+- Various weekly fitness classes in term time, plus courses and workshop, led by our skilled fitness staff – including cardio cycling, yoga fitness, cardio conditioning and pilates

-- 2 indoor sports halls, including courts and pitches where you can play anything from badminton to volleyball
+- Indoor sports halls, including courts and pitches where you can play volleyball, badminton, tennis, squash and more

 - Outdoor courts and pitches for sports including football, rugby, netball and tennis

-- A new £55 million sports facility that will be finished in 2021, including an 8-lane swimming pool, 175 station gym, climbing wall and ski simulator
+- Ravelin Sports Centre opening in 2021, will offer an 8 lane swimming pool, 175 station gym, climbing wall and ski simulator

 Gym membership for students

-You can get a Student Health and Fitness Membership from only £8.25 a month.
-This is unbeatable value.
-You can sign up for a monthly, 6-monthly or annual plan.
+You can get an all-inclusive Student Health and Fitness Membership from only £15 a month.

-With gym membership, you can access all our gym equipment, over 70 instructor-led and virtual fitness classes a week, and unlimited racket sport bookings.
+With a gym membership, you can access all our gym equipment, instructor-led and virtual fitness classes each week, and unlimited racket sport bookings.
 Whether you're competing at the highest level of sport, want to improve your fitness, or are just looking to let off steam during your studies, our student gym membership has got you covered.

 St Paul's Gym

-St Paul's Gym is open 7 days a week and has free weights, cardio machines, resistance machines, functional equipment and a sports hall.
+St Paul's Gym has free weights, cardio machines, resistance machines, functional equipment and a sports hall.

 Our sports teams regularly take part in leagues and competitions against other universities.
-Some of our larger clubs compete every week.
+Most of our larger clubs compete every week.

-We have 24 competitive teams, including rugby, football, hockey and netball.
+We have over 35 competitive teams, including rugby, football, hockey and netball.
 If you get picked for a team, you could represent the University in British Universities and Colleges Sports (BUCS) competitions.

 University sports leagues